elastic/apm-pipeline-library/README.md

 Every time there are enough changes, we would release a new version.
 A version has a name like v[:number:].[:number:].[:number:] see [Semantic Versioning](https://semver.org/).

+### Automated release process :rocket: (preferred)

+Navigate to the [APM Pipeline Library job](https://apm-ci.elastic.co/job/apm-shared/job/apm-pipeline-library-mbp/job/master/build?delay=0sec) and choose `Build with Parameters`.
+Select the `make_release` checkbox and click `Build`.
+The build will take ~1 hour to complete.

+### Manual release process :man: (replaced by the automated process above)

 To create a new release please use Maven Release Plugin, which uses the `pom.xml` file to store the semantic version for this project.